RedisLabs/redis-enterprise-k8s-docs/README.md

     kubectl apply -f crds/app_v1_redisenterprisecluster_cr.yaml
     ```

+    > Notes:
-    > Note: The redis-enterprise-cluster.yaml file was renamed to redisenterprisecluster_cr.yaml, with the API version prepended to the filename.
+    > 1. The `redis-enterprise-cluster.yaml` file was renamed to `redisenterprisecluster_cr.yaml`, with the API version prepended to the filename.
+    > 2. The Operator can only manage one Redis Enterprise Cluster customer resource in a namespace.
+To deploy another Enterprise Clusters in the same Kubernetes cluster, deploy additional an Operator in an additional namespace for each additional Enterprise Cluster required.
+Note that each Enterprise Cluster can effectively host hundreds of Redis Database instances.
+Deploying multiple clusters is typically used for scenarios where complete operational isolation is required at the cluster level.

 5. Run ```kubectl get rec``` and verify creation was successful. `rec` is a shortcut for RedisEnterpriseCluster.
     A typical response may look like this: